Skip to main content

 Purchase Subsidies

-• A scrapping premium of SEK 10,000 applies for scrapping a car over 15 years old and replacing it with an electric vehicle, with SEK 250 million allocated annually for 2024-2025.
+• Scrapping premium of SEK 10,000 for individuals scrapping a car ≥ 15 years old and replacing it with a BEV (buy or lease).

 Registration Tax Benefits